ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-no-data-in-cloudability.md

 It can take as much as 24 hours for your {{site.data.keyword.cloud_notm}} account billing data to reach Cloudability.
 If you still don't see billing data, then check to see whether billing files are being written to the {{site.data.keyword.cos_full_notm}} bucket and that Cloudability can reach the bucket.
 {: shortdesc}

-The Cloudability Enablement DA was successfully deployed, but you still don't see the accounts {{site.data.keyword.cloud_notm}} billing data within Cloudability.
+The Cloudability Enablement deployable architecture was successfully deployed, but you still don't see the accounts {{site.data.keyword.cloud_notm}} billing data within Cloudability.
 {: tsSymptoms}

 Cloudability is unable to communicate to the storage bucket.